pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 ## <a id="sc-crds"></a> Support for CRDs

-Tanzu Developer Portal v1.7.0 introduced support for CRDs.
+Tanzu Developer Portal v1.7.0 and later introduced support for CRDs.
 The following example illustrates the creation of a basic custom resource definition (CRD), which is used as part of a supply chain and its visualization in the workload: